SiddeshSambasivam/SiddeshSambasivamWebsite/content/blog/cs-concepts/_index.md

 title: Understanding computer science concepts
 linktitle: Understanding computer science concepts

-summary: A collection of learning notes of computer science concepts.
-These include data structures and algorithms, networking, operating systems, system design, databases and more.
+summary: A collection of learning notes about foundational concepts and theories in computer science, serving as a quick reference for understanding core principles.

+# yyyy-mm-dd
-date: 2022-07-29
+date: 2024-03-09

 type: book